l3gacyb3ta/oldsitev2/content/posts/forestry-a-git-based-cms.md

 ^ That's me writing this post!

 Forestry is cool because it can manage a whole bunch of stuff.
 That bar you see in the middle-left of the screen is actually the front matter of this post!
 Forestry makes front matter super easy, so that's one thing I don't need to worry about anymore.
+It can also manage the media of the blog, you can specify the location of the files in your repo.

+Speaking of repos, the git integration is amazing.
+I personally use GitHub for my open-source needs, so my website is hosted on GitHub Pages.
+Forestry meshes amazingly with basically any git solution, so it of course works great with my blog.

+Basically what I'm saying is that I have fallen in love with another piece of software.

+Thanks for reading,

+\- l3gacy